Our Focus

 Workshops

-We are developing a series of introductory workshops to teach students about the basics of quantum computing, quantum programming, and quantum algorithms.
+We have developed a series of introductory workshops to teach students about the basics of quantum computing, quantum programming, and quantum algorithms.
+We plan to run these near the beginning of the academic year or as part of separate events.

 Qiskit Fall Fest Hackathon

-For the last two years, UCLA has held a hackathon during fall quarter as part of the Qiskit Fall Fest, a collection of IBM-backed events, workshops, and hackathons held around the world.
-This year, we had over 100 students enter, including undergraduate, masters, and PhD students.
+For several years now, UCLA has held a hackathon during fall quarter as part of the Qiskit Fall Fest, a collection of IBM-backed events, workshops, and hackathons held around the world.
+Last year, we had over 100 students enter, including undergraduate, masters, and PhD students.
 As part of the hackathon, we also had a guest speaker from IBM.
-We're hoping to hold these every year to give students the opportunity to work together to learn about quantum programming.
+We're hoping to expand these to include workshops and support to give students the opportunity to work together to learn about quantum programming.

 EYU